There’s no better feeling than waving hands while letting it all out to Malaya during a Moira dela Torre concert.

 When Babalik Sa’yo was released last year, fans speculated about a possible reconciliation of Moira’s failed relationship because of the song’s optimistic message.
 But Moira definitively said “nope,” and reminded everyone that it’s just a song.
 This is a testament to how Moira dela Torre not only gets us carried away by her hugot-filled music, but also by her hurtful yet inspiring love story.
 While Babalik Sa’yo is more upbeat and cheerful than other Moira melodies, its theme of romantic longing and that giddy feeling of meeting your special someone will still make anyone overcome with emotions.

-And finally, the iconic song that we’re all excited to break our hearts to again in Moira dela Torre’s Malaya.
+And finally, the iconic song that we’re all excited to break our hearts to again is Moira dela Torre’s Malaya.
 Also the title of Moira’s best-selling debut album, Malaya is the song that, even if it’s about the pain of letting go, we’ve all sung three or four times in the karaoke.
-Every time we hear the first chords and Moira’s passionate and heartfelt vocals, everyone’s tear ducts just get activated.
+Every time we hear the first chords and Moira’s passionate and heartfelt vocals, our tear ducts just get activated and we become a mess of ourselves.
 And with Moira’s concert coming, there’s no better feeling than to reminisce about the love that was, purge yourselves of unhealthy emotions, and set ourselves free of all the pain while letting it all out to Malaya.

 Related: Moira Dela Torre Claps Back With Kindness At A Body-Shaming Basher